guybrettrobertson/guybrettrobertson/README.md

 I believe that true insight comes from the cross-pollination of ideas from different domains, and that is why I have sought breadth as well as depth across a targetted range of scientific, mathematical, and computational fields.
 As an example, for my Master's thesis, I developed a Monte Carlo simulation (**Fortran**) for an exotic astrophysical phenomenon called the [cosmic ray air shower](https://en.wikipedia.org/wiki/Air_shower_(physics)).
 This experience gave me a uniquely intuitive understanding of the Monte Carlo techniques that many insurance companies use to model the future.

-### Professional experience :chart_with_upwards_trend:

-After graduating from the University of St Andrews in 2015, I spent 1.5 years at an actuarial consultancy before moving to the Bank of England, where I have been working for the last 3.5 years.
-At the Bank, I have:

-- Built a substantial **R** package as part of my department's actuarial software development team;
-- Conducted deep-dive analysis of multiple FTSE 100 insurer's statistical risk and capital models;
-- Developed expertise in specialist areas such as [proxy modelling](https://www.actuaries.org.uk/system/files/documents/pdf/proxy-models-working-party-paper-240214.pdf), contributing to [industry publications](https://www.bankofengland.co.uk/prudential-regulation/letter/2019/proxy-modelling-survey-best-observed-practice); and
-- Championed data science good practices, providing training to c.
-40 actuaries on data visualisation, version control, deep learning, and more.

-For more details of my professional experience, please visit my [LinkedIn page](https://www.linkedin.com/in/guybrettrobertson/).
+For details of my professional experience, please visit my [LinkedIn page](https://www.linkedin.com/in/guybrettrobertson/).